gracepchen/pexel_perfect/README.md

 # Pexel Perfect
 #### Grace Chen, 6/21/18

-Created as a small personal project to practice web scraping with Python and to explore some useful Java libraries.
+Created as a small personal project to practice web scraping with Python's BeautifulSoup library and to explore some other useful Java libraries.

 ### Running the program
 `java GeneratePexel <filename>`

-pexel.py can be run as a standalone script to generate a random image URL from Pexels (or up to 15 URLs with small modifications) with
+pexel.py can be run as a standalone script to generate a random image URL from Pexels (or up to 15 URLs with small modifications to the script) with

 `python pexel.py <search term>`.